Sun: Solar space missions

-Faint young Sun

-Theoretical models of the Sun's development suggest that 3.8 to 2.5 billion years ago, during the Archean eon, the Sun was only about 75% as bright as it is today.
-Such a weak star would not have been able to sustain liquid water on Earth's surface, and thus life should not have been able to develop.
-However, the geological record demonstrates that Earth has remained at a fairly constant temperature throughout its history and that the young Earth was somewhat warmer than it is today.
-One theory among scientists is that the atmosphere of the young Earth contained much larger quantities of greenhouse gases (such as carbon dioxide, methane) than are present today, which trapped enough heat to compensate for the smaller amount of solar energy reaching it.

-However, examination of Archaean sediments appears inconsistent with the hypothesis of high greenhouse concentrations.
-Instead, the moderate temperature range may be explained by a lower surface albedo brought about by less continental area and the lack of biologically induced cloud condensation nuclei.
-This would have led to increased absorption of solar energy, thereby compensating for the lower solar output.

 Observation by eyes

+Exposure to the eye

 The brightness of the Sun can cause pain from looking at it with the naked eye; however, doing so for brief periods is not hazardous for normal non-dilated eyes.
-Looking directly at the Sun (sungazing) causes phosphene visual artifacts and temporary partial blindness.
+Looking directly at the Sun, known as sungazing, causes phosphene visual artefacts and temporary partial blindness.
 It also delivers about 4 milliwatts of sunlight to the retina, slightly heating it and potentially causing damage in eyes that cannot respond properly to the brightness.
-Long-duration viewing of the direct Sun with the naked eye can begin to cause UV-induced, sunburn-like lesions on the retina after about 100 seconds, particularly under conditions where the UV light from the Sun is intense and well focused.
+Viewing of the direct Sun with the naked eye can cause UV-induced, sunburn-like lesions on the retina beginning after about 100 seconds, particularly under conditions where the UV light from the Sun is intense and well focused.

 Viewing the Sun through light-concentrating optics such as binoculars may result in permanent damage to the retina without an appropriate filter that blocks UV and substantially dims the sunlight.
 When using an attenuating filter to view the Sun, the viewer is cautioned to use a filter specifically designed for that use.
 Some improvised filters that pass UV or IR rays, can actually harm the eye at high brightness levels.
 Brief glances at the midday Sun through an unfiltered telescope can cause permanent damage.

 During sunrise and sunset, sunlight is attenuated because of Rayleigh scattering and Mie scattering from a particularly long passage through Earth's atmosphere, and the Sun is sometimes faint enough to be viewed comfortably with the naked eye or safely with optics (provided there is no risk of bright sunlight suddenly appearing through a break between clouds).
 Hazy conditions, atmospheric dust, and high humidity contribute to this atmospheric attenuation.